A spatial model for dormancy in random environment: Introduction and main results

 \subsection{Description of the Model}

-In our model, the population lives on $\mathbb{Z}^d$ and consists of two different types $i\in\{0,1\}$ of particles, where we refer to $0$ as \emph{dormant} and to $1$ as \emph{active}.
-Let $\eta(x,i,t)$ be the number of particles in spatial point $x\in\mathbb{Z}^d$ and state $i$ at time $t\geq 0$, which shall evolve in time according to the following rules: \begin{itemize} \item at time $t=0$, there is only one active particle in $0\in\mathbb{Z}^d$ and all other sites are vacant; \item all particles act independently of each other; \item active particles become dormant at rate $s_1\geq 0$ and dormant particles become active at rate $s_0\geq 0$; \item active particles split into two at rate $\xi^+(x,t)\geq 0$ and die at rate $\xi^-(x,t)\geq 0$, depending on their spatial location $x$ and on time $t$, where both $\xi^+$ and $\xi^-$ are random fields; \item active particles jump to one of the neighbour sites with equal rate $\kappa\geq 0$; \item dormant particles do not participate in branching, dying or migration.
+In our model, the population lives on $\mathbb{Z}^d$ and consists of two different types $i\in\{0,1\}$ of individuals, where we refer to $0$ as \emph{dormant} and to $1$ as \emph{active}.
+Let $\eta(x,i,t)$ be the number of individuals in spatial point $x\in\mathbb{Z}^d$ and state $i$ at time $t\geq 0$, which shall evolve in time according to the following rules: \begin{itemize} \item at time $t=0$, there is only one active individual in $0\in\mathbb{Z}^d$ and all other sites are vacant; \item all individuals act independently of each other; \item active individuals become dormant at rate $s_1\geq 0$ and dormant individuals become active at rate $s_0\geq 0$; \item active individuals split into two at rate $\xi^+(x,t)\geq 0$ and die at rate $\xi^-(x,t)\geq 0$, depending on their spatial location $x$ and on time $t$, where both $\xi^+$ and $\xi^-$ are random fields; \item active individuals jump to one of the neighbour sites with equal rate $\kappa\geq 0$; \item dormant individuals do not participate in branching, dying or migration.

 \end{itemize} Write $\eta_0(x,i):=\eta(x,i,0)=\delta_{(0,1)}(x,i)$ and $\mathbb{P}_{\eta_0}$ for the corresponding probability measure with start in $\eta_0$.
-Then $(\eta,\mathbb{P}_{\eta_0})$ describes a Markov process on $\mathbb{N}^{\mathbb{Z}^d}$.
+Then $(\eta,\mathbb{P}_{\eta_0})$ describes a Markov process on $\mathbb{N}^{\mathbb{Z}^d\times\{0,1\}}$.
 In the following, we abbreviate $\xi(x,t):=\xi^+(x,t)-\xi^-(x,t)$ for the \emph{balance} between branching and dying and refer to $\xi$ as the underlying \emph{random environment}.
 Let